chpladmin/chpl-website/PENDING_RELEASE_NOTES.md

 * Provide "Clear Selection(s)" link for multi-select lists
 * Allow ROLE_ADMIN to confirm listing
 * Allow users to impersonate other users as appropriate
+* Use new Activity end points for Listing reports

 ### Bug fixes and cleanup
 * Remove unusable corrective action plan activity reports